viant/dsunit/README.md

 To set the initial state of ta datastore, this framework provies utilities to either create empty datastore, or to prepare it with dataset data to test that application works correctly.

-The final state testing focuses on checking that a dataset data match an expected set of values after tests run.
+The final state testing focuses on checking that a dataset data matches an expected set of values after application logic run.
 In this case this library has ability to verify  either complete or snapshot state of a datastore.
 While the first approach will be comparing all tables data with expected set of values, the latter will reduced verification to the range provided by expected dataset.